Manojlovic1998/pytorch-practice/README.md

 # PyTorch Practice (Machine Learning and Deep Learning)
-This is my Practice ground for PyTorch lib..
+This is my practice ground for PyTorch lib.